Taylor-Baker/Pizza-Parlor/README.md

 ```
 Describe: Pizza()

-Test 1: 'It will create an instance of an Order object'
+Test 1: 'It will create an instance of a Pizza object'
 Expect(Pizza(7, 2)).toEqual(Pizza {this.sizeCost = 7; this.toppingsCost = 2;});

 Describe: calcPizzaCost()